 Not to suit‑and‑tie performers reciting prepackaged scripts for juicy commissions.

-The Revolution of Humility Real disruption will come when decision‑makers accept statistical honesty over narrative certainty.
+Real disruption will come when decision‑makers accept statistical honesty over narrative certainty.
 Prefer “we don’t know, but here are the probabilities” to “we are convinced that …”.

-- The Economy of Measurable Transformation Imagine an economy where:
+The Economy of Measurable Transformation

 - Every euro paid corresponds to a measurable transformation